EpiK-Protocol/cayley/docs/cayleyexport.md

 ### `--help`

-Returns information on the options and use of **cayleyexport**.
+Returns information on the options and use of **gatewayexport**.

 ### `--quiet`

-Runs **cayleyexport** in a quiet mode that attempts to limit the amount of output.
+Runs **gatewayexport** in a quiet mode that attempts to limit the amount of output.

 ### `--uri=<connectionString>`

-Specify a resolvable URI connection string (enclose in quotes) to connect to the Cayley deployment.
+Specify a resolvable URI connection string (enclose in quotes) to connect to the Gateway deployment.

 ```
 --uri "http://host[:port]"